 At some point, we all go through periods where we just don’t work out as much as we’d like.
 Whether it’s sickness, injury, or just being busy, life happens.
 In those scenarios, creatine can help you bounce back quickly from your time off.
 While the ingredient won’t maintain muscle if you completely take time off, once you start back, it can speed the process by which you gain back lost muscle.

 Creatine Benefits: Potential Anti-Depressant

-While research is still developing, a study conducted by the University of Utah and three South Korean universities found that taking 5 grams of creatine (the amount found in Ladder Energy) along with an antidepressant helped women with depression recover two times faster than just taking an antidepressant.
+While research is still developing, a study conducted by the University of Utah and three South Korean universities found that taking 5 grams of creatine (the amount found in Ladder Pre-Workout) along with an antidepressant helped women with depression recover two times faster than just taking an antidepressant.

 More research is ongoing, but it appears that the same nutrients that help keep your brain healthy also fight off mental fatigue.
 And because mental fatigue is tied to the overwhelming symptoms that are associated with depression, supplementing with creatine reduces the triggers that can cause depressive episodes.